 Children read daily in phonics sessions and guided/whole class reading sessions.
-Teachers will communicate a more detailed target twice each half term via MME to see if they are ready for the next colour.
-These coloured books will then be made available via the online reading library.
+Teachers will communicate a more detailed target twice each half term in their child's reading diary where they will comment on their progress and set targets to help them progress.

 How do we teach reading comprehension?

 The children are introduced to characters which represent the reading domains: predicting, inferring, retrieving, vocabulary, sequencing and summarising information.
 These skills will be taught in reading sessions and children will have the opportunity to practise these skills in guided reading sessions and when reading independently.

 Please see the comprehension sheet below to find out more information about the reading domains and how we use the different dogs.

 How do we challenge our more able readers?

 More advanced readers will be expected to draw on their knowledge of a range of books to discuss links between different authors These children have opportunities to make choices about their reading material and to discuss personal preferences.
 They will progress to chapter books by the end of key Stage 1.

 How do we support our less able readers?